mzazon/awesome-cloud-projects/azure/scalable-session-management-redis-app-service/scalable-session-management-redis-app-service.md

 Extend this solution by implementing these enhancements:

-1. Implement Redis Cluster mode for horizontal scaling beyond 120GB of session data with automatic sharding across multiple nodes
+1. Implement Redis Cluster mode with Premium tier for horizontal scaling beyond single-node limitations
-2. Add Azure Front Door with geo-distributed App Service deployments to create a globally distributed session management solution
+2. Add Azure Application Gateway with Web Application Firewall for enhanced security and SSL termination
-3. Integrate Azure Key Vault for secure Redis connection string management with automatic key rotation
+3. Integrate Azure Key Vault for secure Redis connection string management with managed identity authentication
 4. Implement custom session serialization with compression to reduce memory usage and network bandwidth
-5. Create a Redis Lua script for atomic session operations and implement sliding expiration with grace periods
+5. Create automated session cleanup scripts using Azure Functions for expired session management

 ## Infrastructure Code